-Around the UK there are several detention centres, which are used by the British Government to place people, who they believe do not have a legal right to stay in the UK, or whose legal right to be here is being decided.
+Around the UK there are several detention centres, which are used by the UK government to place people who they believe do not have a legal right to stay in the UK, or whose legal right to be here is being decided, while they try to remove or deport them.
 In addition, some prisons are also used for the same purpose.